 Dopethrone was Electric Wizard’s masterwork, a 70-minute long hymn to doom, drugs and the roiling horror of existence.
 It was music born of paranoia and isolation, three Devonshire heads channelling the pastoral unease of The Blood on Satan’s Claws through sludge riffs that came across as much as Napalm Death slowed down to a zombie lurch as they did a mentally broken Black Sabbath.
 From ‘Funeralopolis’ to ‘We Hate You’, this was doom with an edge of existential threat – life presented as a bad trip you might never come back from.
 It was the last time Electric Wizard sounded genuinely dangerous.
 Hell, it was the last time they sounded like Electric Wizard.

-Words: Andrew Day, Tom Kirby, David Brand and Richard Lowe.
+Words: George Parr, Andrew Day, Tom Kirby, David Brand and Richard Lowe.